Djordje-Stojanovic/Stojanovic-One/workflow.md

         Bug Issue
         Title: Fix: Incorrect date format in user profile
         Description:
-        CopyThe user's date of birth is displayed in the incorrect format on the profile page.
+        The user's date of birth is displayed in the incorrect format on the profile page.

         Current behavior: YYYY-DD-MM
         Expected behavior: DD-MM-YYYY